DEPARTMENT OF AGRICULTURAL COMMISSIONER/WEIGHTS AND MEASURES FILING DATES:

 Arduous: Involves frequent heavy lifting over 25 pounds, often combined with bending, twisting, or working on irregular surfaces; and occasionally requires extraordinary physical activity.SPECIAL REQUIREMENT INFORMATION:

-***Experience in inspection and enforcement must be within a public jurisdiction.
+*** Part-time experience will be prorated.
+Experience in inspection and enforcement must be within a public jurisdiction.
+NO OUT-OF-CLASS EXPERIENCE WILL BE ACCEPTED.

 Applicants must meet the Selection Requirements and achieve a passing score of 70% or higher on the written test in order to be placed on the eligible register.
-THE WRITTEN TEST IS NOT REVIEWABLE BY CANDIDATES PER CIVIL SERVICE RULE 7.19.
-TRANSFER OF SCORES:
+STANDARDIZED MULTIPLE CHOICE TESTS ARE NOT REVIEWABLE BY CANDIDATES PER CIVIL SERVICE RULE 7.19.
+Transfer of Test Components:

-Applicants that have taken identical written test part(s) for other exams within the last 12 months, will have their written test responses for the identical test part(s) automatically transferred to this examination.
+- Applicants who have taken identical components recently for other exams may have their scores automatically transferred to this examination.

 Study guides and other test preparation resources are available to help candidates prepare for employment tests.
 An interactive, Online Test Preparation System for taking practice tests may be accessed on the Department of Human Resources website at http://hr.lacounty.gov/